KitchenCopilot-AI-Generator/kitchen-copilot-frontend/README.md

 ## Features
 - **Image Analysis**: Upload a photo of your fridge or food items to identify ingredients
 - **Recipe Generation**: Get customized recipe suggestions based on identified ingredients
+- **Dietary Restrictions**: Specify allergies or dietary preferences for personalized recipes
 - **Cloud Storage**: All data is stored in Azure Blob Storage for reliability and scalability
 - **Modern Frontend**: Interactive web interface for easy ingredient analysis and recipe browsing